SixStringCoder/Simple-Arduino-Brewing/README.md

   ### Arduino Setup
   The first thing to do, is download and install the Arduino IDE.
+All of the information is on the [Arduino Website](https://www.arduino.cc/).